agility/agilitycms-dotnet-starter/README.md

 - Uses the latest version of .NET, with greatly improved performance across many components, Language improvements to C# and F#, and much more.
 - Supports full [Layout Management](https://agilitycms.com/docs/overview/layout-management)
 - Supports Preview Mode
-- Includes an easy-to-use CLI tool that helps you download the Content Models from your Agility CMS instance, and generates the classes of the Content Models for you.

 ### Tailwind CSS